boltops-tools/terraspace-docs/_includes/ci/push.md

 ## Terraspace Command

 At the very end, the `terraspace up demo -y` command will run to deploy the demo stack.
 You can customize this command or add additional commands.
-IE: You might want to use `terraspace all up` if you prefer.
+IE: You probably want to use `terraspace all up` if you prefer.

 ## Commit and Push